autodesk-platform-services/aps-postman-flows-tutorial/docs/part2-flow-module-buckets/index.md

 ## Create snapshot

-In order to be able to reuse this flow module in other flows, we need to create a [snapshot](https://learning.postman.com/docs/postman-flows/build-flows/snapshots/).
+In order for this flow module to be reusable in other flows, we need to create a [snapshot](https://learning.postman.com/docs/postman-flows/build-flows/snapshots/) of its current state.

 - Click the **Snapshots** button in the vertical toolbar in the top-right area of the flow canvas
 - Click **Create Snapshot**